Trespass: Children of late bizman threaten to sue family – The Sun Nigeria

 But in 2016, Ologolo’s family found in their father’s belongings, documents, including a Deed of Conveyance (with accompanying Survey Plan Number WYF 25 dated August 16, 1977) registered as 85/85/1658 and dated August 29, 1977 in the Lagos Land Registry.

-According to a letter written on March 4, 2020 to both the Oba of Ajiran, Tijani Adetunji Akinloye and to the Balogun of Ajiran, Yekini Olawale Bakare responsibility, the lawyer stated that the late Mr. Afisu Ologolo never divested himself of the ownership of the property or any part thereof neither did he authorise anyone to do same on his behalf.
+According to a letter written on March 4, 2020 to both the Oba of Ajiran, Tijani Adetunji Akinloye and Balogun of Ajiran, Yekini Olawale Bakare, the lawyer stated that the late Mr. Afisu Ologolo never divested himself of the ownership of the property or any part thereof neither did he authorise anyone to do same on his behalf.

-Reacting to the Ologolo’s family’s claims, Oba Akinloye said, ” I don’t have anything to say about the property as I am not directly involved”.
+Reacting to the Ologolo’s family’s claims, Oba Akinloye zsaid, “ I don’t have anything to say about the property as I am not directly involved”.

 Leave a Reply